yui-amai/Atcoder-Practice-Code/AtCoder_R_Packages.md

-# R packages that Can be used in AtCoder contests
+# R packages that can be used in AtCoder contests

 Check updates in [codetest](https://atcoder.jp/contests/practice/custom_test) using 'library()'